 COLTO is proud that our toothfish fisheries are well managed (7 of which are now MSC certified as sustainable and well managed), and that effective surveillance and enforcement exists to stop illegal, unregulated and unreported (IUU) fishing activity.
 Since 2005, there has been virtually zero IUU fishing in any of the main EEZs, or the Ross Sea, and since 2015, IUU fishing on the high seas for toothfish has been virtually eliminated – now less than 1% of the global catch.

 We do recognise that, left unchecked, any remnant IUU activity that may still exist in some of the high seas areas has potential to spill over into the existing well managed and sustainable fisheries.
 From 2006, that IUU activity shifted from demersal longlines to demersal gillnets and also moved from Patagonian toothfish (Dissostichus eleginoides) to Antarctic toothfish (Dissostichus mawsoni).

 Governments, industry and NGOs have worked very hard to combat IUU fishing, and COLTO has contributed to the successful reduction in IUU fishing for toothfish, with a recent study concluding COLTO was the second most influential body (behind CCAMLR) in substantially reducing IUU fishing in the Southern Ocean.
 With our international industry linkages, we have a unique ability to provide assistance, support and surveillance information to Governments, managers and NGOs in the fight against IUU fishing.

-In the past, COLTO has worked with conservation groups to publicise and identify IUU operators, their companies, boats, individuals and trading names.
+In the past, COLTO has worked with NGOs to publicise and identify IUU operators, their companies, boats, individuals and trading names.
 This has helped the public be more aware of the need to buy legally caught toothfish products, and demonstrated the actions being taken by legal industry members to ensure the toothfish that they are eating is sourced from sustainable, well managed fisheries in the southern oceans.